What foods help prevent and reverse fatty liver disease?

-They don’t!
 The Mediterranean diet is everything you would expect a dietitian to recommend – more fruits and veggies, more whole grains, more nuts and legumes, lean meats, less red meat and less sweets/added sugars.

-Why is it important that a dietitian help patients with fatty liver disease?
+How can a dietitian help patients with fatty liver disease?

-A key role the dietitian plays is individualizing the nutrition plan for each patient.
-Every patient is unique and everyone has different needs.
+Adapting to a Mediterranean diet is hard for patients because we are surrounded by convenience foods and junk on a daily basis.
+This diet is focused.
 It is important for patients to be able to sit down and learn about the benefits of the recommended diet and ask questions.
 Then they can set realistic and attainable goals with a nutrition expert, rather than something that sets them up to fail.

 Annie Guinane, RD, LDN, CNSC

 Annie Guinane, RD, LDN, CNSC, is a registered dietitian and a licensed nutritionist who works at the UChicago Medicine Metabolic and Fatty Liver Disease Clinic.Learn more about the Metabolic and Fatty Liver Disease Clinic